Language

 Critical Point: Use the base form "see" (not "saw") after "did not"

 Since "did" already carries the past tense marker, the main verb reverts to its base form.
-This pattern applies to all verbs, not just "see," when forming negative statements in the simple past with "did not."
+This pattern applies to all verbs, not just "see," when forming negative statements in the simple past tense of see with "did not."

 Example: "We did not see the warning signs before the market shift."
 (Correct)